Australian banks begin lowering mortgage stress test rates

-SYDNEY (Reuters) - Westpac Banking Corp (WBC.AX) and Australia and New Zealand Banking Group (ANZ.AX) are starting to lower the interest rate they use to stress test customers’ loan applications, a move expected to help stabilize house prices.
+SYDNEY, July 16 (Reuters) - Westpac Banking Corp and Australia and New Zealand Banking Group are starting to lower the interest rate they use to stress tests customers’ loan applications, a move expected to help stabilise house prices.

 From Tuesday, Westpac now assesses the serviceability capacity of its customers using the lower of 2.5% over its lending rate, or a minimum 5.75% floor test, according to its website.